分享一个 Code Review 智能体提示词

 ### Positive Observations ✅

-Acknowledge good patterns, clever solutions, or well-written code.
-Reviews should not be purely negative.
-Reinforce good practices.
+Acknowledge good patterns, clever solutions, or well‑written code.
+Reinforce what works well.

 ## Behavioral Guidelines